emilytong123/unsc_for_us/README.md

 # UNSC For Us: An Interactive Exploration of UNSC Data
-Collected, cleaned, and processed United Nations Security Council resolution data to be used in an interactive data portal as a winter break project!
+Hi everyone!
+Over Winter Break, I collected, cleaned, and processed United Nations Security Council resolution data to be used in an interactive data portal :)

 ### Overview